tiandrades/tiandrades/README.md

 - 🎓 Todos meus projetos estão disponíveis aqui

-You can find the technologies I have experience, I am studying or I am interested in my rocketseat [profile](https://app.rocketseat.com.br/me/tiago)
+You may be able to see what I have experience in, what I am studying and what I am interested in in my Rocketseat [Profile](https://app.rocketseat.com.br/me/tiago)

 ![TiagooAndrade's github stats](https://github-readme-stats.vercel.app/api?username=TiagooAndrade)
 ![TiagooAndrade's github top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=TiagooAndrade&layout=compact)